Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-Robert Landsburg, while filming Mount St. Helens volcano eruption in 1980 realized he could not survive it, so he rewound the film back into its case, put his camera in his backpack, and then lay himself on top of the backpack to protect the film for future researchers.
+Robert Landsburg, while filming Mount St. Helens volcano eruption in 1980, realized he could not survive it, so he rewound the film into its case, put his camera in his backpack, and then laid himself on top of the backpack to protect the film for future researchers.

 The declared winner of the 1980 Boston Marathon, Rosie Ruiz, was later stripped of her title after it was discovered that she snuck into the race a half-mile before the finish line.

-Arcade game Pac-Man was originally named "Puck-Man".
-The name was changed to prevent vandals from changing the "P" to an "F".
+The arcade game Pac-Man was originally named “Puck-Man.”
+The name was changed to prevent vandals from changing the “P” to an “F.”

-Maureen Wilcox played the RI and the MA lotteries at the same time and hit the correct numbers for both.
+Maureen Wilcox played the RI and the MA lotteries simultaneously and hit the correct numbers for both.
 Unfortunately, she picked all the correct MA numbers on her RI ticket and all the right RI numbers on her MA ticket.

-After customs found 8 ounces of cannabis in his luggage, Paul McCartney sat in jail for 10 days before eventually being released without charges.
+After customs found 8 ounces of cannabis in his luggage, Paul McCartney sat in jail for ten days before being released without charges.

 Saddam Hussein donated $450,000 to a Chaldean church in Detroit, earning himself the key to the city.